cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 # Notes on PalmOS 5 emulation

-PalmOS 5 was designed to run on ARM CPUs clocked at several 100s of MHz.
+PalmOS 5 was designed to run on ARM CPUs clocked at several 100 MHz.
 Those chips were fast enough to play music and video and run demanding games and even emulators.
-As a result, PalmOS 5 emulation is much heavier in terms of CPU load compared to earlier versions of PalmOS.

-CloudpilotEmu pulls many tricks and optimizations to run as fast as possible, and applications targeting PalmOS 4 or earlier will run at comparable speeds on PalmOS 5, but native PalmOS 5 software requires a fast host.
-Apple Silicon Macs and recent iPhones and iPads (iPhone 13 or later) will run even demanding ARM applications at decent or even full speed, and the same goes for fast x86 desktops, but older and slower devices and most Android phones and tablets may struggle.
+CloudpilotEmu pulls many tricks and optimizations to run OS5 as fast as possible, and applications targeting OS4 or earlier will run at comparable speeds on OS5, but native OS5 software requires a fast host.
+Apple Silicon Macs and recent iOS devices (iPhone 13 or later) will run even demanding ARM apps at decent and even full speed, and the same goes for fast x86 desktops, but older and slower devices (which includes most Android devices) may struggle.
 Many apps will still work fine, but your mileage may vary.

+Note that mobiles may throttle under high load.
+You can try to influence this by limiting speed and host utilization in the session settings.

 # Known issues and limitations